mastering-genkit/mastering-genkit-go/src/chapters/01-introduction-genkit-go.md

 **Mastra**, created by the Gatsby team, brings TypeScript-native agent development to the JavaScript ecosystem.
 With built-in memory persistence, workflow orchestration, and type-safe integrations, it allows web developers to build sophisticated AI agents without leaving their familiar toolchain.
 Its deployment flexibility makes it particularly attractive for teams already using React or Next.js.

 **Agent Development Kit (ADK)** represents Google's vision for enterprise-grade agent development.
-Launched in 2025, this code-first framework supports both Python and Java, offering sophisticated multi-agent orchestration capabilities.
+Launched in 2025, this code-first framework supports Python, Java, and Go, offering sophisticated multi-agent orchestration capabilities.
 Its integration with Google Cloud's Agent Engine provides a fully managed runtime, while the Agent2Agent protocol enables cross-platform agent collaboration - a crucial feature for complex enterprise systems.

 ### Genkit and ADK: Complementary Layers